Do you own a car that’s more than a couple of years old?

 Bottom line: Battery manufacturers love giving their more expensive batteries a long prorated warranty period to build confidence in those more profitable batteries.

-But truth be told, it’s best to ignore the prorated warranty coverage regardless of the length of its term and choose a battery based upon the free replacement warranty period instead!
+But when it comes time to purchase a battery, it’s best to ignore the prorated warranty coverage regardless of the length of its term and choose a battery based upon the free replacement warranty period instead.

 Want to learn more about how car battery warranties work?
 Check out the fantastic short video below.